akiru-brew/Lager-1/README.md

 Following the mash out there was a quick sparge with 1 litre of water (the constant sparging with the pump means I shouldn't need a large sparge at the end) and some lipohop was added.
 Then the wort was boiled for 90 minutes.

-Near the end of the boil I added the immersion cooler to sanitise it.
-After 72 hours the kettle was given a further 15 minute boil with the rest of the additions added before once again chilling to 25C, then aerating and transferring to a fermenter and adding the second Belgian yeast.
+Near the end of the boil I added the immersion cooler to sanitise it before chilling to 25C, then aerating and transferring to a fermenter.

 ## Fermentation

-Clarify form was pitched to help remove gluten haze.
+Clarify ferm was pitched to help remove gluten haze.

 Lager yeast was pitched at 20C then the fridge was used to maintain 12C during fermentation.